 Oct.
 11, 1925 - The New York Giants played their first NFL game.
 The Giants lost to Providence, 14-0.

 Oct.
-11, 1939 – J.M.
-Minish, the owner of a furniture factory in Monroeville, Ala., died in a Johnson City, Tenn. hospital.
-He was buried the next day in Butler, Tenn.
+11, 1939 – Julius Martin Minish, the 55-year-old owner of a furniture factory in Monroeville, Ala., died in a Johnson City, Tenn. hospital.
+He was buried the next day at Monte Vista Memorial Park in Johnson City, Tenn.
+He was born on July 4, 1884 in Mount Airy, Surry County, North Carolina.

 Oct.
 11, 1945 - Alabama author Fred Bonnie was born in Bridgton, Maine.